Design Technology

 Curriculum Intent

 The design technology curriculum promotes curiosity and a love and thirst for learning.
-It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.
+It is ambitious and empowers our children to become independent and resilient – as do all our curriculum areas.

 Curriculum Implementation